fnourz/thats-on-period/README.md

-# thats-on-period
+# tracking women's health
 Tracking menstrual cycles.
-Period.
+A current work in progress, soon to come other women's health features.

 A simple, pink period calendar web app for marking the days you are on your period.
 Tap any date to add or remove a checkmark, view your monthly count, and clear a month when needed.